apache/beam/learning/prompts/documentation-lookup/06_basic_schema.md

 * type conversion
 * enhanced ParDo functionality

-For more information about schemas and for Beam best practices when working with structured data, see [Schema Usage Patterns](https://beam.apache.org/documentation/patterns/schema/).
+For more information about schemas and the Apache Beam best practices when working with structured data, see [Schema Usage Patterns](https://beam.apache.org/documentation/patterns/schema/).